 Thermal generation: SSE Thermal's generation business is now dominated by gas generation, its last coal-fired power station closed in March 2020.
-Its multifuel generation business was sold in October 2020 and it has a small number of oil-fired generation units.
+It has a small number of oil-fired generation units.
 Water is used in a several operations such as for cooling and as process water.
 Its last coal plant was closed on 31 March 2020 and this is reflected in the capacity and output data, however, there continues to be water use at the site due to ongoing decommissioning requirements and for the site to support local water course management.